piyush123joshi/data-warehouse-project/README.md

-# data-warehouse-project
-Building a modern datawarehouse using sql-server, including ETL processes, data modelling and analytics.

 # 📦 Data Warehouse Project

 A modern data warehouse built on **SQL Server**, following the **Medallion Architecture** (Bronze → Silver → Gold).
 This project takes raw CRM and ERP data and transforms it into a clean, analytics-ready star schema.